 In a study by Goldstein, the PROP non-taster phenotype was strongly associated with several measures of adiposity in middle-aged women as well.
 The researchers suggested this might indicate the susceptibility of weight gain in non-tasters since they tend to consume more sugar/sweet foods and also more fatty foods such as fatty meats over time.13 This may be a negative consideration for the non-taster since consumption of more fatty foods may increase the level of heart disease as well.
 Non-tasters have a lower perception of the taste of saccharine, potassium chloride, sodium benzoate and potassium benzoate and to the sweetness of sucrose.
 The sweetness consumption is associated with weight gain and high fructose corn syrup consumption to diabetes.
 Of course, this could increase the rate in adult onset diabetes as well.

 A concern with the supertaster is the avoidance of the dark green vegetables since they may be beneficial in lessening the chance of diseases such as colon cancer.
+Not eating green vegetables may lead to more colon cancer because of the lack of protective chemicals.
 This may especially be relevant with young children since some tend to be labeled as “picky eaters” very early on.
 They will have a lifetime in avoidance of these types of cruciferous vegetables.
 Campa et al. did not establish a connection with colon cancer in a 2010 study, but the researchers concluded they lacked sufficient statistical power to exclude the possibility of a connection with colon cancer.7 Searching for alternatives to the more bitter vegetables may insure the child receives enough of the needed nutrients and fiber.
 Researchers are investigating the connection of the supertaster with colon cancer.

 A third positive factor related to supertasters is they do not tend to over indulge in alcohol.
 In fact, it is the non-tasters that tend to consume more alcohol.
 Studies by Duffy et al. found alcohol use to be less in supertasters but much higher in non-tasters.10 This would make sense because alcohol often has a bitter taste and non-tasters do not react to this taste sensation making the product more tolerable or pleasant for non-tasters.
 Supertasters react more to the bitterness and non-tasters tolerate the bitterness much better.
 Individuals who taste the PROP chemicals as most bitter tend to experience more negative sensations from the alcohol.
 They concluded the decreased taste on the anterior portion of the tongue might remove the usual inhibition that taste has on trigeminal sensations from this part of the tongue in older individuals making alcohol more tolerable.
 Therefore, older age groups of supertasters may tolerate the taste much more than they did at a younger age.